 You can test whether you can squeeze your hands tighter using a suicide grip or standard grip.
-You’ll quickly find that the standard grip provides superior grip strength on the barbell, which will translate to tighter lats as you bench press.
+You'll quickly find that the standard grip provides superior grip strength on the barbell, translating to tighter lats as you bench press.

 4. Elbow Position May Be Too Tucked